markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/empowerment, success & influence.md

 <br>
 <ul style="list-style-type: decimal; margin-left: 20px;">

-- To further enhance the student experience, the university could consider expanding paid internship opportunities, as unpaid internships can be a barrier for some students.
+- To further enhance the student experience, the university could consider expanding its career services to include more personalized career coaching and mentorship programs.
-- Additionally, increasing the visibility and accessibility of the Career Center's resources to ensure all students are aware of and can utilize the support available could be beneficial.
+- Additionally, ensuring that internship and job opportunities are accessible to students from all academic disciplines could broaden the sense of empowerment across the student body.
-- Encouraging faculty to continue to leverage their professional networks for the benefit of students and fostering even more connections with local and international organizations could also provide more diverse opportunities for students.
+- It may also be beneficial to increase the visibility and accessibility of the university's networking events and career workshops to ensure that all students are aware of and can take advantage of these resources.
-- Lastly, maintaining and strengthening the alumni network to facilitate mentorship and job placement for current students and recent graduates would continue to add value to the university's offerings.
+- Lastly, fostering a culture of peer-to-peer networking and alumni engagement could further strengthen the university's community and support system.

     </ul>